On the asymptotic magnitude of subsets of Euclidean space: Introduction

 \subsection{Acknowledgements}

-We would like to thanks Bruce Bartlett for his cunning use of \texttt{google} in the search for the proof of Theorem~\ref{Thm:EucCircleAsymptotics}.
+We would like to thank Bruce Bartlett for his cunning use of \texttt{google} in the search for the proof of Theorem~\ref{Thm:EucCircleAsymptotics} and David Speyer for many comments, not least of which was his observation about homogeneous spaces (Theorem~\ref{Thm:SpeyersFormula}).
 We would also like to thank the patrons of The $n$-Category Caf\'e for their contributions during the genesis of this paper (see~\cite{Leinster:MetricSpacesBlogPost}).
+We thank Toby Bartels for some corrections to an early version, and Joe Fu for helpful comments.

-Leinster is supported by an EPSRC Advanced Research Fellowship and thanks the School of Mathematics and Statistics at the University of Sheffield for their generous hospitality.
+Leinster is supported by an EPSRC Advanced Research Fellowship, and thanks the School of Mathematics and Statistics at the University of Sheffield for their generous hospitality.